Give2Peer/g2p-server-symfony/README.md

 -------

 ### 1.1

 - [ ] RESTful routes for Tags
-- [ ] Provide basic stats
+- [ ] Provide stats about the total number of items
+- [ ] a sandbox version of this server to test-drive clients with

 ### 1.0

-- [x] Provide basic stats
+- [x] Provide stats about the current number of items and users
-- [x] a versioned API (starting with prefixing `v1/` in the URLs)
+- [x] Version the API (starting with prefixing `v1/` in the URLs)
+- [x] Enable https support (somewhat)
+- [ ] Move scattered bundle configuration to project config files
-- [ ] RESTful routes for Users
+- [ ] More RESTful routes for Users
-- [ ] RESTful routes for Items
+- [ ] More RESTful routes for Items
-- [ ] move scattered bundle configuration to project config files
-- [ ] a sandbox version of this server to test-drive clients with
-- [ ] https support

-Right now, the database online is filled with fake/test data, so that we may easily test the client while developing it.

 ChangeLog